fbpx

 A great example of this is if you want to leave a share of your assets to your partner, but you aren’t married or in a civil partnership with them.
 Unless you are in a legal union, they’ll have no automatic legal right to receive anything.
 So, in order to make sure that this happens, you’ll need to declare it in a will.

 With a will, you can name someone to become their legal protector after you are gone.
 Most commonly, this is a friend or family member that you love and trust.
-By adding this statement to your will, you can keep those in your care safe, and give yourself complete peace of mind.
+By adding this statement to your will, you can keep those in your care safe and give yourself complete peace of mind.

-As you can imagine, this will be an invaluable help for your family, during this difficult time.
+As you can imagine, this will be an invaluable help for your family during this difficult time.

 If the deceased’s property is valued at less than £270,000, then their legal partner will inherit everything.

-If the estate is worth more than £270,000, the deceased’s legal partner will inherit the first £250,000 of their estate, plus half of the remaining value and all of their possessions Then, the deceased’s children will receive the remaining value.
+If the estate is worth more than £270,000, the deceased’s legal partner will inherit the first £250,000 of their estate, plus half of the remaining value and all of their possessions.
+Then, the deceased’s children will receive the remaining value.

 So, if you have specific beneficiaries in mind, any dependents or any valued possessions that you wish to leave in the care of someone specific, it is essential that you write a will.

-Yes, you can write a will yourself.
+Yes, you can write a will by yourself.

 However, this is not recommended if your will is complex.
 So, if you have a number of beneficiaries, or if you wish to pass on assets in a specific way, it is best to seek the guidance of a solicitor.